ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 ## What I'd Actually Recommend (If This Were a Real Business)

 **1. Fix retention before scaling acquisition**
 98% of first-time buyers don't come back the next month.
-A basic post-purchase sequence — Day 1 confirmation with recs, Day 7 voucher, Day 14 reminder — would likely move this more than any amount of new ad spend.
+A basic post-purchase sequence: Day 1 confirmation with recs, Day 7 voucher, Day 14 reminder — would likely move this more than any amount of new ad spend.

 **2. Fix checkout, not traffic**
 The funnel tells you where the problem is: not at product discovery, but at purchase completion.
 Guest checkout, visible shipping costs, one-click payment for returning users, 30-minute cart abandonment email.
 These are high-impact, relatively low-cost fixes.

 **3. Build a first-time buyer journey**
 New buyer GMV share is large.
 Returning buyer GMV is growing but still small.
-There's a clear opportunity to build a structured lifecycle — welcome, educate, incentivize, remind — to close that gap faster.
+There's a clear opportunity to build a structured lifecycle: welcome, educate, incentivize, remind — to close that gap faster.

 **4. Treat customer segments differently**
 Champions and Potential Loyalists punch above their weight.
 Dormant customers are unlikely to respond to heavy investment.
 RFM exists exactly so you can stop wasting budget on the wrong segments.